cipchk/vscode-markdown-compact-table-formatter/README.md

 ### Settings & Keybindings

 - **enable**: Enable or disable the formatter;
+- **enable**: Enable or disable table sorter, can be set 'auto' should be auto sort by first column;
 - **spacePadding**: How many spaces between left and right of each column content;
 - **keepFirstAndLastPipes**: Keep first and last pipes "|" in table formatting.
 Tables are easier to format when pipes are kept;